 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.9 Percentage of production volume where monitoring requirements for low-risk countries are fulfilled.
-Member undertakes additional activities to monitor suppliers Low-risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with national and international standards and laws.
+50-100% Low-risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with national and international standards and laws.
+FWF has defined minimum monitoring requirements for production locations in low-risk countries.
 Documentation of visits, notification of suppliers of FWF membership; posting of worker information sheets, completed questionnaires.
-2 2 0
+2 3 0

 Comment: Production in low-risk country is in Germany at the headquarter of BP and at a German and Polish supplier.
 Monitoring requirements are fulfilled at all three sites.
-BP's CSR staff visited all production sites in low-risk countries in 2017.
+BP's CSR staff visited all production sites in low-risk countries in 2018.
 The Code of Labour Practice has been signed and the Worker Information Sheets are posted.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.10 Extra bonus indicator: in case FWF member company conducts full audits above the minimum required monitoring threshold.
-90%+ FWF encourages all of its members to audit/monitor 100% of its production locations and rewards those members who conduct full audits above the minimum required monitoring threshold.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.10 Extra bonus indicator: in case FWF member company conducts full audits at tailend production locations (when the minimum required monitoring threshold is met).
+No FWF encourages its members to monitor 100% of its production locations and rewards those members who conduct full audits above the minimum required monitoring threshold.
 Production location information as provided to FWF and recent Audit Reports.
-3 3 0
+N/A 2 0